European Banking Federation

 6 Apr 2022

-Their ask — The federation questions whether new rules are needed given existing anti-tax avoidance measures.
+Message — The federation questions whether new rules are needed given existing anti-tax avoidance measures.
 They request broader exclusions for banking groups and their subsidiaries to avoid unnecessary compliance costs.
 They want harmonized EU-wide interpretation to prevent chaotic application across member states.123

-How it helps them — This would allow banks to avoid substantial compliance costs already imposed by recent reporting rules.45
+Why — This would allow banks to avoid substantial compliance costs already imposed by recent reporting rules.45

-Who loses — Tax authorities lose stronger tools to identify and prevent cross-border tax avoidance schemes.
+Impact — Tax authorities lose stronger tools to identify and prevent cross-border tax avoidance schemes.

 Banking Federation Urges Phased EU Data Platform Rollout